hklcf/Adhell3/README.md

 ## Prerequisite for using Adhell3
-You need an Enterprise License Key (ELM) in order to use Adhell3. <br/>
+You need an Samsung Knox License (SKL) key in order to use Adhell3. <br/>
 You need to enroll as a developer in order to get this license.
-The license can be obtained here: https://seap.samsung.com/license-keys/create/knox_standard_android <br/>
 As for developer, the license needs to be renewed every 3 months.
-Don't forget to revoke the old license key before creating a new one.
 - Enroll as a developer with this link: https://seap.samsung.com/enrollment
-- Generate a license key with this link: https://seap.samsung.com/license-keys/create#section-knox-standard-sdk
+- Generate a license key with this link: https://seap.samsung.com/license-keys/create#section-knox-sdk
-- Choose `Enterprise License Key`
 - Give an alias name, e.g. test
 - Click on `Generate License Key`
+- There will be two keys: Samsung Knox License key (SKL) and Backwards-compatible key<br/>
+For devices with Knox 2.8 and newer, only SKL key is needed.<br/>
+For devices with Knox 2.7.1 or earlier, the backwards-compatible key additionally to the SKL key is needed.

 ## Credits